medizininformatik-initiative/fts-next/docs/cd-agent/cohort-selector/trustCenterAgent.md

 * The `domain` field should be chosen carefully to avoid overlapping data between namespaces.
 * Ensure that `domain` is correctly configured in the trust center.
-* The `patientIdentifierSystem` and `policySystem` fields must reference valid FHIR-based system URLs.
+* The `patientIdentifierSystem` and `policySystem` fields should reference valid FHIR systems.
 * When defining policies, ensure they align with the consent requirements of your organization.